artpech23/datasets/README.md

 This repo contains datasets that I collected for the projects of the small scale.
 All of them seem interesting to investigate for me but I have not done anything specific with them - some vizualisations or modelling at best.

-By launching it, I aims to motivate myself to work on something at least once a week to maintain the skills of data collection & preparation.
+By launching it, I aim to motivate myself to work on something at least once in a while to maintain the skills of data collection & preparation.

 # Descriptions